Samsung/tizen-docs/docs/application/tizen-studio/native-tools/t-trace.md

 The results are stored in the `<TIZEN_STUDIO>/tools/ttrace/trace` directory.
 Both a `.text` binary-format trace file and a `.html` result report file are generated.
 The files are named with a timestamp (YYYYMMDDHHMMSS).

-You can view the results using the Google Chrome™ browser as a viewer.
+You can view the results using the Google Chrome&trade; browser as a viewer.
 The viewer is launched with the result report when you click **Show result** in the T-trace dialog.
 If you run the T-trace from the command line, open the result report manually in the viewer.

 **Figure: T-trace viewer**